In the Times and Sunday Times Good University Guide 2022, we are ranked in the top 20 UK universities for subjects allied to medicine (19th out of 82)

 - Investigation of Practice

-- Practice-based Learning 2 inc. 12 weeks PBL
+- Practice-based Learning 2 (including 12 weeks Practice-based Learning)

 - Public Health Practice for Physiotherapy